Explore today's diverse communication and media environment.

 - Our program is the top ranked overall Ontario, according to the global standards of the QS World University Ranking system for 2019.

 - Here you will learn from experienced faculty in a diverse field of course offerings.

 - Boost your resume and hone your skills with direct work experience in communication.
 Our program partners with 50+ organizations that offer student placements.

-Contribute to Impression, a Communication Studies student-run academic journal showcasing engaging, thought-provoking opinion pieces, essays, book reviews, photographs, short stories and poems.
+Contribute to Impression, a Communication & Media Studies student-run academic journal showcasing engaging, thought-provoking opinion pieces, essays, book reviews, photographs, short stories and poems.
 You can use your contribution to this dynamic publication to boost your job applications after graduation.

 Please read our Land Acknowledgment which recognizes the unique and enduring relationship of Indigenous people and their traditional territory.

 The Communication Studies program allowed me to think critically about how media influences our culture, and how technological development affects the communication process.
 Throughout my time in Communication Studies I had very knowledgeable professors and the reading material in the curriculum was interesting and relevant.
 York was my home.
 I came from Brazil to Canada because I chose York to continue my education and felt like I belonged from the beginning.
 My classes were inspiring and the staff was helpful with my transition.
 Although the big campus was a little intimidating at first, it became warm and welcoming once I got the hang of it.